 Frederick Goddard Tuckerman (1821–1873) never wanted to start a revolution in poetry, yet he remains one of America’s most passionate, moving, and technically accomplished poets of the nineteenth century: a New Englander, a poet of the outdoors, wandering fields and wooded hillsides by himself, driven to poetry and the solitude of nature by the loss of his beloved wife.
 Correcting numerous errors in previous editions, this is the first reliable reading edition of Tuckerman’s sonnets and stanzaic lyric poetry.
 Ben Mazer has painstakingly re-edited the poems in this selection from manuscripts at the Houghton Library.
 Included in this generous selection are several important poems omitted in The Complete Poems of Frederick Goddard Tuckerman.

-The nineteenth century was the heyday of furious contention between American political parties, and Joel Silbey has recaptured the drama and substance of those battles in a representative sampling of party pamphlets.
+The 19th century was the heyday of furious contention between American political parties, and Silbey has recaptured the drama and substance of those battles in a sampling of party pamphlets.
 The nature of political controversy, as well as the substance of politics, is embedded in these party documents which both united and divided Americans.
-Unlike today’s party platforms, these pamphlets explicated real issues and gave insight into the society at large.

 The nineteenth century was the heyday of furious contention between American political parties, and Joel Silbey has recaptured the drama and substance of those battles in a representative sampling of party pamphlets.
 The pamphlets demonstrate how, for this fifty-year period, political parties were surrogates for American demands and values.